neilzim/SCDA/parameter_and_file_conventions.rst

 ----------------
 Format spec

-A. When telescope obscurations are ommitted and the stop is a simple annulus:
+A. When telescope obscurations are ommitted and the stop is a clear annulus:

 Format spec: ``'LS_{0:s}_ann{1:02d}D{2:02d}_clear_N{3:04d}.dat'``